 In 2014, Mr. Piro joined the staff of Covenant House of Michigan as its Executive Director, preparing to work with the entire team to continue the important work of responding to the needs of homeless youth in every possible way.

-Originally from New York City, Mr. Piro has resided in the Detroit area for the past 21 years.
+Originally from New York City, Mr. Piro has resided in the Detroit area for over two decades.
 He holds advanced degrees in both Rehabilitation Counseling and Theological Studies.